8 Ways to Recognize Debt Collection Scams

 Businesses often hire third-party debt collectors to pursue past due accounts.
-For example, a credit card issuer might hire a debt collector to get you to pay a charged-off account.
+For example, a credit card issuer might hire a debt collector to go after you for a charged-off account.
 While some debt collectors contact you to collect on legitimate debts, there are scammers who pose as collection agents to trick you into paying money for debts that have been paid or canceled or that don't even exist.
 Here are eight ways to recognize debt collection scams so you can ensure you aren't duped out of your money.

-The Debt Collector Pushes to Pay Right Away
+The Debt Collector Pushes You to Pay Right Away

 Most debt collectors will use a certain amount of pressure to convince you to pay the debt.
 After all, they often don't get paid unless you pay.
-Be suspicious of a debt collector seems to use an unusual amount of pressure to get you to pay immediately, particularly if they also use scare tactics to get you to pay right away.
-For example, a debt collector could be scamming you if it threatens you with a lawsuit and tells that you can avoid the lawsuit by paying right away.
+Be suspicious of a debt collector seems to use an unusual amount of pressure to get you to pay immediately, particularly if they use scare tactics.
+For example, a debt collector could be scamming you if it threatens to hit you with a lawsuit if you don't make a payment right away.

 Legitimate debt collectors will accept a variety of payment methods including check, debit card, or credit card.
+Some may even offer online payments via a portal linked directly on their website.
 A sure sign of a debt collection scam is a collector that wants to you to pay via wire transfer or another method that can't be traced.
 If the payment method can't be traced, you'll have a harder time getting the authorities involved.

 You Don't Recognize the Creditor or the Account

-We'll have accounts with lots of businesses over our lives.
+We do business with lots of different companies over our lives.
 It's possible that a collector could contact you about an account that you've long forgotten about.
 If the creditor sounds completely foreign, or you know you never had an account with that business, there's a chance it's a scam.
 Never pay a collection you don't recognize.
 You have the right to request proof of the debt from the debt collector before you send payment.

-You can also check to see if your credit report includes an account for that creditor.
+You can also check your credit report for an account from that particular creditor.
 Note that negative accounts fall off your credit report after seven years, so not finding the creditor on your credit report doesn't necessarily mean the debt collection is a scam.

 Even if you recognize the creditor, it doesn't mean you're not being scammed.
-When you make a debt validation request, the debt collector has to provide you with proof of the debt and proof they're authorized to collect on the debt.
+When you request verification for the debt, the debt collector has to provide you with proof of the debt and proof they're authorized to collect on the debt.
 Scammers may have accessed information about accounts you've previously held and use this information to trick you into paying.

 You Can't Find Anything on the Internet When You Look up the Phone Number

-One way to check whether a debt collector is a scam or a company that is known for scamming is to search the internet for the phone number.
+One way to check whether a debt collector is a scam is to search the internet for the phone number.
 Often, you'll find web pages where other consumers have commented on the debt collector and the business they collect for.
 If, however, you look up a phone number and receive no results or you see others commenting that the company is a scammer, then you know to avoid sending any payment to that company.